 The university awards both graduate and undergraduate degrees.
 Many include certification or licensure, while others prepare students to pursue certification or licensure following graduation.
 Many ORU majors offer specialized study in areas of concentrations.
 The minimum number of credits required for an undergraduate degree is 128 semester hours.
 Online degree programs beginning with the 2016-17 catalog require a minimum of 120 semester hours.
 The Anna Vaughn College of Nursing has also be approved to work towards a degree program requiring a minimum of 120 semester credit hours.
 More information is available in the college and departmental sections of this catalog.

-The Bachelor of Arts (B.A.) degree is awarded in Art Education; Communication; Communication Arts Education’ Dance Performance; Biblical Literature; English Education; English Language Teaching in the Global Classroom; English Literature; French; Global Studies; Government; History; International Community Development; International Relations; Ministry and Leadership; Modern Foreign Language Education; Music Arts; Musical Theatre; Communication; Psychology; Social Justice; Social Studies Education; Sociology; Spanish; Studio Art; Theatre Arts; Theological-Historical Studies; Translation and Interpreting and Writing.
+The Bachelor of Arts (B.A.) degree is awarded in Art Education; Communication; Communication Arts Education’ Dance Performance; Biblical Literature; English Education; English Language Teaching in the Global Classroom; English Literature; French; Global Studies; Government; History; Historical and Philosophical Theology; International Community Development; International Relations; Ministry and Leadership; Modern Foreign Language Education; Music Arts; Musical Theatre; Communication; Psychology; Social Justice; Social Studies Education; Sociology; Spanish; Studio Art; Theatre Arts; Translation and Interpreting; and Writing.

 Other bachelor degrees include the Bachelor of Science in Engineering (B.S.E.), Bachelor of Music (B.M.) in Music Performance, Music Composition and Music Therapy; Bachelor of Music Education (B.M.E.), Bachelor of Science in Nursing (B.S.N.); and the Bachelor of Social Work (B.S.W.).

-The Graduate School of Business offers the Master of Business Administration (M.B.A.) and the Leadership M.B.A.
-(L.M.B.A.).
+The Graduate School of Business offers the Master of Business Administration (M.B.A.) and the M.B.A. in Leadership (M.B.A.-L).

 The Graduate School of Education offers the Master of Arts in Teaching (M.A.T.) degree and the Master of Education (M.Ed.) degree.
 The M.A.T. has majors in (1) Teaching with Licensure and (2) Teaching with Alternative Licensure.
 The M.Ed. has majors in (1) Curriculum and Instruction and (2) School Administration.
 The Graduate School of Education also awards the Education Specialist (Ed.S.) and Doctor of Education (Ed.D.) degree in Educational Leadership.